percona/k8spg-docs/docs/backup-encryption.md

          EOF
          ```

-2. Create the Secrets configuration file, the Secrets object and modify the cluster configuration as described in steps 2-5 of the [S3-compatible backup storage configuration](backups-storage.md).
+2. Create the Secrets configuration file and the Secrets object as described in steps 2-3 of the [S3-compatible backup storage configuration](backups-storage.md).
 Follow the instructions relevant to the backup storage you are using.

+3. Update the `deploy/cr.yaml` configuration.
+Specify the following information:

+     * The Secret name you created in the `backups.pgbackrest.configuration` subsection
+     * All storage-related information in the `backups.pgbackrest.repos` subsection under the repository name that you intend to use for backups.
+This name must match the name you used when you encoded S3 credentials on step 1.
+     * The cipher type in the `pgbackrest.global` subsection

+    The following example shows the configuration for the S3-compatible storage and the pgBackRest repo name `repo2`:

+    ```yaml
+    backups:
+      pgbackrest:
+        ...
+        configuration:
+          - secret:
+              name: cluster1-pgbackrest-secrets
+        ...
+        repos:
+        - name: repo2
+          s3:
+            bucket: "<YOUR_AWS_S3_BUCKET_NAME>"
+            endpoint: "<YOUR_AWS_S3_ENDPOINT>"
+            region: "<YOUR_AWS_S3_REGION>"
+        global:
+          cipher-type: aes-256-cbc
+    ```

+4. Apply the changes.
+Replace the `<namespace>` placeholder with your value.

+    ```{.bash data-prompt="$"}
+    $ kubectl apply -f deploy/cr.yaml -n <namespace>
+    ```

 ## Make a backup